alexhsamuel/apsis/docs/config.rst

 `jobdir` specifies the path to the directory containing job files.

-`database` specifies the path to the database file containing run state.
+`database.path` specifies the path to the database file containing run state.

+`database.timeout` specifies the lock timeout when accessing the database.

 Runs